PikaTimer/PikaTimer/README.md

 * Time overrides for a participant on a per split basis
 * Participants may be entered into multiple Events
 * Regular expression based search for participants and raw results
-* Ability to "skew" the time for any given timing input (adjust the clock +/- a given number of seconds to accout for setup errors)
+* Ability to "skew" the time for any given timing input (adjust the clock +/- a given number of seconds to account for setup errors)
 * Limited support for races that are longer than a single day (the back end supports it, the UI is a bit wonky)
 * 5 or 10 year Age group setup
 * Alphanumeric bib support